 Anyone regularly renting out properties to tenants will benefit from getting a landlord insurance policy.
-If you need to rent your property to a family, friend, or relative for a short time due to circumstances, the insurance company may allow a homeowner’s policy.
-However, if you plan to lease your home for six months to a year, you will need to get a landlord insurance policy.
-Generally, landlord insurance will be necessary for properties that are intended to be used for regular and long-term rentals.
+If you need to rent your property to a family member or friend for a short time, a homeowner’s policy may suffice.
+However, if you plan to lease your home for six months to a year, you will need a landlord insurance policy.
+Generally, landlord insurance is for properties intended for regular and long-term rentals.

-If you are not yet a landlord but already considering investing in some rental properties, it will be helpful to start looking into landlord insurance rates.
-Many Massachusetts landlords can benefit from the high demand for rental properties in the state, but securing a profitable investment should still be an important consideration when getting a policy.
+If you are not yet a landlord but are considering becoming one, it will be helpful to look into landlord insurance rates.
+Many landlords benefit from the high demand for rental properties in MA, but calculating the value of your investment should include the cost of such a policy.
 Though landlord insurance is not necessarily mandated by law, it may be required by mortgage lenders to protect their financial interest if anything happens to the property.

-Landlord insurance policies typically offer personal property coverage and liability protection, though more extensive policies can offer facilities like loss of income insurance and legal assistance.
-Like other insurance policies, you can select from varying levels of landlord insurance coverage for rental properties to suit your needs.
+Landlord insurance policies typically include personal property coverage and liability protection.
+More extensive policies cover loss of income and legal assistance.
+Like other types of insurance policies, you can select from varying levels of coverage to suit your needs.

-Property insurance will cover physical damages caused by one of the named perils–such as fire or a windstorm–in the policy.
-This portion usually only applies to the property’s primary structure, though it can be extended to include surrounding structures.
-Liability protection is then applicable for cases where tenants file a complaint due to an injury that occurred in your property.
+Property insurance will cover physical damages caused by one of the named perils in the policy.
+Wind and fire are commonly covered.
+This usually only applies to the primary building, though it can be extended to include surrounding structures.
+Liability protection is for when tenants file a complaint due to an injury that occurred on your property.
 The insurance policy will help cover associated costs, such as legal settlements or medical fees.

-While property coverage and liability protection are the two most common forms of protection provided by landlord insurance, you can customize your policy to include more features.
-One such feature is the loss of income coverage, which will cover lost income that may result from one of the covered perils.
-If your property is damaged to the extent that it will not be liveable for a certain time, your insurance policy will provide the rental income that you could have earned.
+As mentioned, there is something available called loss of income coverage.
+This covers lost rental income that may result from one of the covered perils.
+If your property is damaged to the extent that it will not be liveable for a certain time, this will provide rental income that you would have earned.

-- Commercial Property Coverages: Property insurance provides coverage for loss and damages to real property (land and buildings) and personal property (everything else) at the premises.
-A deductible typically applies to each loss.
+- Commercial Property Coverages: Protects against loss and damages to real property (land and buildings) and personal property (everything else) at the premises.
+A deductible typically applies to each claim.